 After being contacted by the PC team, potentially eligible research participants for EPAD LCS who express interest in EPAD LCS will be contacted by the EPAD LCS staff at the local TDC, who will provide detailed oral and written information about EPAD LCS and the overall EPAD project, and answer any questions that research participants may have about the study.
+In case a potential research participant or their referring clinician contacts the EPAD LCS team directly about participating in the EPAD LCS, the referring clinician will check the flexible algorithm to confirm the suitability of the individual.
+At the point of consent, the study journey for these participants is the same as for participants selected via PCs.
 Clear oral and written information will be provided concerning potential participation in the EPAD PoC trial, i.e. that participation in EPAD LCS does not automatically imply eligibility for the EPAD PoC trial, and that trial participation is subject to separate informed consent.
 Assessments and data collection for EPAD LCS will take place only after the Informed Consent Form (ICF) has been signed.